Vandivier/afterecon/content/2014-05-26-theology-the-age-of-man-as-a-prophecy-tool.md

 ---
-title: Theology: The Age of Man as a Prophecy Tool
+title: "Theology: The Age of Man as a Prophecy Tool"
 date: 2014-05-26 17:23:28
 author: John Vandivier
 ---